 Regardless of criminal prosecution decisions, all criminal cases involving students are referred by UMBPD to the dean of student affairs and/or the Title IX coordinator, as appropriate.
 When there is evidence that a student has committed a crime on campus, disciplinary action at the University may proceed whether or not criminal charges involving the same incident have been adjudicated or dropped.
 The University does not have student organizations with off-campus locations.
-For more information, refer to the Code of Conduct policy in the Student Answer Book.
+For more information, refer to the Code of Conduct policy on the UMB website.
+Every school at UMB has its own honor code/code of conduct.
+Please refer to each school's website for more information.